godot-escoria/escoria-demo-game/docs/esc.md

 Enable the ESCTerrain's NavigationPolygonInstance defined by given node name.
 Disables previously activated NavigationPolygonInstance.
-#### <a name="GameOverCommand.md"></a>`game_over continue_enabled show_credits` [API-Doc](api/GameOverCommand.md)

-**This command is currently not fully implemented.**

-Ends the game.
-Use the "continue_enabled" parameter to enable or disable the continue button in the main menu afterwards.
-The "show_credits" parameter loads the ui/end_credits scene if true.
-You can configure it to your regular credits scene if you want.
 #### <a name="IncGlobalCommand.md"></a>`inc_global name value` [API-Doc](api/IncGlobalCommand.md)

 Adds the value to global with given "name".
 Value and global must both be